-New technology products, as well as the addition of some policy changes, are aiding in helping to reduce the number of cybersecurity incidents.
+New technology products and some policy changes are aiding to reduce the number of cybersecurity incidents.
 The new technology consists of a more robust tool to target and trap malicious email phishing campaigns.
-Along with this new tool, new policy changes to increase the length and strength of user passwords have also been implemented.
+Along with this new tool, policy changes to increase the strength of user passwords have been implemented.

-MoDOT continues to emphasize cybersecurity and provides cybersecurity training for all department computer users.
-The department's cybersecurity oversite team works to define areas of vulnerability and deploy solutions to address those risks.
-In addition, MoDOT utilizes the Office of Administration's network firewall service, as well as endpoint cybersecurity detection and remediation services to provide increased cyber protection.
+MoDOT continues to emphasize cybersecurity and to provide training for all department computer users.
+The cybersecurity oversite team works to define areas of vulnerability and deploy solutions to address risks.
+In addition, MoDOT utilizes the Office of Administration's network firewall service, endpoint cybersecurity detection and remediation services to provide increased cyber protection.

-This measure reports the number of MoDOT cybersecurity incidents compared to state agencies.
-An incident is defined as any threat that standard anti-virus protection software can't detect.
+This measure reports the number of MoDOT cybersecurity incidents compared to other state agencies.
+An incident is defined as any threat that a standard anti-virus protection software cannot detect.

-Data for this measure is captured from the OA Office of Cybersecurity.
+Data for this measure is captured from the state Office of Administration of Cybersecurity.
 The target for this measure is zero.